-There has been a long history of using ultrasonics based nondestructive testing to determine the wall thickness of metallic pipes.
-To date this method of determining wall thicknesses has been

-Principle of Operation for Pipe Wall Thickness Monitoring

-The new pipe wear monitoring system, HALOTM, uses a series of conformable ultrasonic transducers that are permanently or semi-permanently mounted around the perimeter of a pipe.
+Figure 14 Detection of water flush (no stratification) and sand bed deposition in slurry pipeline in the field Pipe Wall Thickness Monitoring There has been a long history of using ultrasonics based nondestructive testing to determine the wall thickness of metallic pipes.
+To date this method of determining wall thicknesses has been costly, unreliable, and of limited use for trending wear rates.
+To reduce the high labor costs associated with this method and to decrease the variance found in these manually performed measurements, a new approach to pipe wall thickness monitoring has been developed and tested.
+The new system, HALOTM, has resulted in decreased labor costs, better measurement repeatability, and more timely pipe wear measurement results.
+It also has allowed pipe wall measurements to be performed where inspectors cannot safely and easily perform these measurements currently.
+A conceptual layout of the system is shown in Figure 15.
+Principle of Operation for Pipe Wall Thickness Monitoring The new pipe wear monitoring system, HALOTM, uses a series of conformable ultrasonic transducers that are permanently or semi-permanently mounted around the perimeter of a pipe.
 These transducers are coupled to an ultrasonic pulser/receiver that sends an electrical signal to the ultrasonic transducer.
-The ultrasonic transducers convert the electrical signal into a traveling stress wave (acoustic wave) that propagates through the pipe wall, reflects from the inner surface of the pipe and returns to the ultrasonic transducer.
+The ultrasonic transducers convert the electrical signal into a traveling stress wave (ultrasonic wave) that propagates through the pipe wall, reflects from the inner surface of the pipe and returns to the ultrasonic transducer.
 The ultrasonic transducer then reconverts this returning stress wave into an electrical signal that is amplified and processed by the ultrasonic pulser/receiver.
 The ultrasonic pulser/receiver then determines the amount of time that it has taken the stress wave to travel from the transducer to the inner surface of the pipe and back to the transducer.
 Using the well known velocity for these stress waves in the pipe wall material, the thickness of the pipe wall can be accurately determined.
-This system is designed to measure the thickness of steel walled pipes but can be possibly extended to polymer pipes, depending on the wall thickness.
+This system is designed to measure the thickness of steel walled pipes but can be possibly extended to polymer pipes, depending on the wall thickness and material acoustic properties.

-Figure 12: Conceptual layout of $HALO^{TM}$ system and picture of system in operation at a customer site

-Comparison to Conventional Ultrasonic Thickness Measurement Instrumentation and Techniques

-The current baseline pipewall thickness measurement technique consists of a handheld ultrasonic transducer and a portable pulser/receiver.
-One comparison between the HALOTM system and a sophisticated handheld ultrasonic pipewall thickness measurement tool revealed similar results.
-Measurements taken at the same points were not possible since the HALOTM system was installed before the conventional ultrasonic measurements could be performed.
-The location difference was in the axial direction but the circumferential locations were kept the same as shown in Figure 13.
+Figure 15: Conceptual layout of HALOTM system and picture of system in operation at a customer site Comparison to Conventional Ultrasonic Thickness Measurement Instrumentation and Techniques The current baseline pipe wall thickness measurement technique consists of a handheld ultrasonic transducer and a portable pulser/receiver.
+One comparison between the HALOTM system and a sophisticated handheld ultrasonic pipe wall thickness measurement tool revealed similar results.
+Measurements taken at the exact same points were not possible since the HALOTM system was installed before the conventional ultrasonic measurements could be performed.
+The location difference was in the axial direction but the circumferential locations were kept the same as shown in Figure 16.

-Figure 13: Pipewall thickness measurement points to compare conventional technique with $HALO^{TM}$

-Small variations between the conventional ultrasonic technique and HALOTM are due to the differences in axial location.
+Figure 16: Pipe wall thickness measurement points to compare conventional technique with HALOTM Small variations between the conventional ultrasonic technique and HALOTM are due to the differences in axial location.
 The comparison was performed at two different periods of time to ascertain the ability to measure pipe wall thickness trends.
-The results shown in Figure 14 reveal that there are some differences in the absolute wall thickness measured but more importantly that there are differences in the trends recorded between the two instruments.
+The results shown in Figure 17 reveal that there are some differences in the absolute wall thickness measured but more importantly that there are differences in the trends recorded between the two instruments.
 The HALOTM system measured a reduction in wall thickness at all points, which was expected.
 In contrast, the conventional ultrasonic approach indicated that some measurement points showed no or minimal wear.